 We do not handle federal cases, but only a limited type of federal cases are eligible to be expunged.

 We will appear in court for you, but if the court also requests your presence and you are unable to attend, then we will request that your presence be excused ahead of time.

 You will have to be fingerprinted at your local police station.
 Once you become a client we will send you an email with instructions on how to get fingerprinted any other necessary actions on your part.

-Typically, the set aside process in Michigan takes three to five months depending on your particular situation, the court’s workload, and if there are any objections filed from the state.
+Typically, the set aside process in Michigan takes four to six months depending on your particular situation, the court’s workload, and if there are any objections filed from the state.